AndyButland/UmbracoMapper/ReadMe.md

 	- Refactored the solution to remove the dependency on DAMP for the core mapper.
 A second project and dll is provided that contains the mapping to DAMP models, and the client must now link this up if they want to use it via the custom mappings.
 - 1.3.1
 	- Added Level property to BaseNodeViewModel
+- 1.3.2
+	- Added SourceChildProperty to PropertyMapping class, to allow mapping to XML and JSON child elements
+	- Added SourceRelatedProperty to PropertyMapping class, to allow mapping to related IPublishedContent selected via a content picker

 ## Credits